 It is no surprise then that piano comes on top in popularity for the most played instrument.

-Piano is one of the most versatile instruments, not just in terms of music production, but also for
+Piano is one of the most versatile instruments, not just in terms of music production, but also for self-expression.

 There are many other desirable skills associated with learning to play the piano.
 It can instill a sense of perseverance and creativity among students.
 It is also great for improving concentration and motor skills among.